Hallelujah78/crossword-app/NOTES.md

 - How I'm storing the existing words is not workable
   - the current list of 60k-ish words is uneditable due to sluggishness in the IDE
   - they need to be divided up into smaller files
+  - solved this buy getting a new computer!
+Probably should split the words to separate files if anyone else wants to use the repo

 ### Separate Out Setting the grid and generating the answers